ttoss/ttoss/docs/website/docs/product/03-product-development/02-principles.md

 You need to intervene quickly and decisively in such situations.
 Set limits on maximum queue size, and act before the system hits those limits.
 The more closely you monitor queues and intervene early, the less they will cost you in the long run.

+## Reducing Batch Size

+### B17: The Proximity Principle: Proximity enables small batch sizes

+Proximity reduces the cost of transporting or communicating in small batches, making processes faster and more efficient.
+In manufacturing, close distances enable one-piece flow and greater flexibility, while in product development, colocated teams benefit from real-time, face-to-face communication.
+This eliminates delays inherent to asynchronous communication, unlocking the full advantages of small batch sizes and enhancing responsiveness to emerging needs.

 ## Controlling Flow Under Uncertainty

 ### F19: The Round-Robin Principle: When Task Duration Is Unknown, Share Time Among Tasks